-But the demand for your instructor, your age, your level of aptitude, and more may also influence the cost of your lessons.
+But the demand for your instructor, age, level of aptitude, and more will likely also influence the cost of your lessons.

 However, you may be able to use this tool to find an approximate rate for your location.

-The rate that tool generated for my location in Texas was between $40 and $50 USD for an hour lesson (which sounds about right to me).
+The rate that tool generated for my location in Texas was between around $50 USD for an hour lesson (which sounds about right to me).

 Do You Need Guitar Lessons If You’re Serious About Improving Your Skills?

 If you’re serious about improving your guitar skills, you’re probably also interested in improving them as quickly as possible.

 And while you don’t need guitar lessons if you’re serious about improving your skills, lessons can certainly help you progress more quickly.